Constellation: Terminology

 A constellation or star that never sets below the horizon when viewed from a particular latitude on Earth is termed circumpolar.
 From the North Pole or South Pole, all constellations south or north of the celestial equator are circumpolar.
-Depending on the definition, equatorial constellations may include those that lie between declinations 45° north and 45° south, or those that pass through the declination range of the ecliptic or zodiac ranging between 23½° north, the celestial equator, and 23½° south.
+Depending on the definition, equatorial constellations may include those that lie between declinations 45° north and 45° south, or those that pass through the declination range of the ecliptic (or zodiac) ranging between 23.5° north and 23.5° south.

 Stars in constellations can appear near each other in the sky, but they usually lie at a variety of distances away from the Earth.
 Since each star has its own independent motion, all constellations will change slowly over time.
 After tens to hundreds of thousands of years, familiar outlines will become unrecognizable.
-Astronomers can predict the past or future constellation outlines by measuring individual stars' common proper motions or cpm by accurate astrometry and their radial velocities by astronomical spectroscopy.
+Astronomers can predict the past or future constellation outlines by measuring common proper motions of individual stars by accurate astrometry and their radial velocities by astronomical spectroscopy.

-Identification

-The 88 constellations recognized by the International Astronomical Union as well as those that cultures have recognized throughout history are imagined figures and shapes derived from the patterns of stars in the observable sky.
-Many officially recognized constellations are based in the imaginations of ancient, Near Eastern and Mediterranean mythologies.
-H.A.
-Rey, who wrote popular books on astronomy, pointed out the imaginative nature of the constellations and their mythological, artistic basis, and the practical use of identifying them through definite images, according to the classical names they were given.
+The 88 constellations recognized by the IAU as well as those by cultures throughout history are imagined figures and shapes derived from the patterns of stars in the observable sky.
+Many officially recognized constellations are based on the imaginations of ancient Near Eastern and Mediterranean mythologies.
+Some of these stories seem to relate to the appearance of the constellations, e.g. the assassination of Orion by Scorpius, their constellations appearing at opposite times of year.

+Observation

+Constellation positions change throughout the year due to night on Earth occurring at gradually different portions of its orbit around the Sun.
+As Earth rotates toward the east, the celestial sphere appears to rotate west, with stars circling counterclockwise around the northern pole star and clockwise around the southern pole star.

+Because of Earth's 23.5° axial tilt, the zodiac is distributed equally across hemispheres (along the ecliptic), approximating a great circle.
+Zodiacal constellations of the northern sky are Pisces, Aries, Taurus, Gemini, Cancer, and Leo.
+In the southern sky are Virgo, Libra, Scorpius, Sagittarius, Capricornus, and Aquarius.
+The zodiac appears directly overhead from latitudes of 23.5° north to 23.5° south, depending on the time of year.
+In summer, the ecliptic appears higher up in the daytime and lower at night, while in winter the reverse is true, for both hemispheres.

+Due to the Solar System's 60° tilt, the galactic plane of the Milky Way is inclined 60° from the ecliptic, between Taurus and Gemini (north) and Scorpius and Sagittarius (south and near which the Galactic Center can be found).
+The galaxy appears to pass through Aquila (near the celestial equator) and northern constellations Cygnus, Cassiopeia, Perseus, Auriga, and Orion (near Betelgeuse), as well as Monoceros (near the celestial equator), and southern constellations Puppis, Vela, Carina, Crux, Centaurus, Triangulum Australe, and Ara.